Author: Hannah Bell / Editor: Charlotte Davies / Reviewer: Mark Chester / Codes: ObP7, SLO1, SLO4, SLO6 / Published: 10/01/2018 / Reviewed: 09/09/2025

 Make sure she’s actually pregnant and in labour.
 Often, the patient will give you no history of pregnancy, they might not even know!
 Obesity can obscure the ‘baby bump’, often an anterior placenta can mean that very little foetal movements are felt, and denial can surprise you, especially with mental health or in teenage patients.
 The ultrasound can give you an idea-but in this case the head was in the pelvis, so we didn’t see much.
 Can you see a head?
 A late sign, granted, but if you see a head, you know things are imminent.

-And an Obstetrician.
-And a Neonatologist.
+Call a midwife, an obstetrician, and, if available, a neonatologist.
+In settings without on-site neonatal teams, initiate early referral to a tertiary neonatal unit and prepare for transfer if needed.
 The major concern in a concealed pregnancy is that you don’t know what gestation you are dealing with, or if the baby is breech for example.
 As I said, mostly labour happens the right way naturally, but you want someone experienced there as soon as possible.

 Prepare

 Split your team into 2.
 One team to deal with mum, and a second to deal with the baby.
 If this baby is preterm, you’re going to need that second team to know what they’re doing.
 Get out the Resuscitaire, turn on the heater, attach the oxygen and prepare equipment.
 For Mum, you really only need towels, and a cord clamp.
 A few incontinence pads under her bum not only helps to keep everything clean, but allows assessment of bleeding if there is any.
-You might need to wipe away a bit of stool during labour, so a maternity pad or sanitary towel is good to have to hand.
+You might need to gently clean the perineal area during labour, so a maternity pad or sanitary towel is good to have to hand.

 Reassure